 WeShare is the system our parish uses for electronic giving.
 WeShare has proven to be an invaluable resource at Saint Patrick’s during recent months, since there has been no logistical interruption to it.
 If you do not already use WeShare, consider registering for it.
 Full information and online sign-up are available on our parish’s website.

-If you use the weekly envelope system, you are encouraged to mail your regular envelopes to the parish office: 118 South Broadway, Lawrence, MA 01843.
+If you use the weekly envelope system, you are encouraged to bring your envelopes to outdoor Masses or mail them to the parish office: 118 South Broadway, Lawrence, MA 01843.

-If you do not normally use WeShare or the envelope system, please consider sending your regular contributions in the form of a check to the parish office.
+If you do not normally use WeShare or the envelope system, please consider sending your regular contributions in the form of a check to the parish office, or bringing them to outdoor Masses.

-At our outdoor Masses, we have collection barrels available for contributions.
+At our outdoor Masses, we have collection boxes available for contributions.

 We are distributing meals in to-go bags at our Cor Unum Meal Center.
 Our hours remain the same as always: breakfast daily 6:00 to 8:00 am, and dinner daily 4:30 to 6:30 pm.
 For full information about Cor Unum, visit its website.